Free: Healthy Freezer Meals Recipe EbookGet It Now

 There are probably a million and one salmon foil packet recipes out there, but I couldn’t resist sharing my own.
 Making flaky baked salmon foil packets with vegetables in the oven is one of my favorite ways to make a low carb sheet pan dinner.
 You can make them that way year round.
 With summer around the corner, though, I’ll also show you how to make salmon foil packets on the grill.
 They’re the perfect summer low carb dinner!

-Our regular recipe rotation always includes salmon foil packets in the oven, because it’s less to clean and less to cook.
+Our regular recipe rotation always includes salmon foil packets in the oven (with a zucchini salad), because it’s less to clean and less to cook.
 My kids will eat them, my friends like them, it’s a win all around.
 And if you’re making dinner for a crowd, it’s easy to make bigger batches of salmon foil packet recipes.

 And if you do a lot of camping or have picnics, add grilled salmon packets to your summer grilling list!
 As long as you have some foil, a grill, and a few super simple ingredients, you can make easy salmon anywhere.